 - an antique sterling silver salt and pepper shaker.

-In the weeks before her death, Mrs. Potter, an employee of Martin Marietta Aerospace, Middle River Division, had been receiving annoying telephone calls at work.
-It is believed the person responsible for these calls may be the same person responsible for her murder.
+In the weeks before her death, Janice Potter had been receiving annoying telephone calls and investigators believe that the person responsible for those calls may be the same person who killed her.

-Homicide detectives theorize that a neighbor who resided on Talister Court in 1986 may hold the key to solving this crime.
-The case is still open and detectives from the Baltimore County Police Department's Homicide Unit, Unsolved Case Squad, are actively investigating leads.
+This incident remains under investigation by the Baltimore County Police Homicide Unit.
+Investigators believe that a neighbor who resided on Talister Court in 1986 may hold the key to solving this crime.